 Society of Women Engineers Web Site Privacy Statement

-This Privacy Statement sets forth the practices of the Society of Women Engineers (SWE) regarding the collection and use of information relating to the SWE website and other activities of SWE.
+This Privacy Statement sets forth the Society of Women Engineers (SWE) practices regarding the collection and use of information relating to the SWE website and other activities of SWE.

-SWE created its policy with a fundamental respect for the rights to privacy of our members, customers and visitors.
-SWE does not sell the data of its members in part or in whole to other customers, vendors, or any outside parties under any circumstances.
+SWE created its policy with a fundamental respect for the rights to privacy of our members, customers, and visitors.
+SWE does not sell the data of its members in part or whole to other customers, vendors, or any outside parties under any circumstances.

 Some pages of the website may be accessed only by members of SWE, SWE Committees, or affiliates, although most of the website may be accessed by all who visit the website.

 When registering for our educational events or trade shows, using our website, ordering products, and signing up for certain selected services (such as free subscriptions), you may be asked for information about yourself, including but not limited to contact information (such as name, e-mail address, mailing address, phone number, and text [SMS, MMS]) or demographic information (such as job title and purchasing responsibilities, company information and professional certification).

 If you sign up to become a member of SWE or register for an event, you are asked for personal information such as your education level, interests, and years of experience.
 We also ask you to provide basic demographic and gender identity information voluntarily.
 This information is used to understand our membership better and is not disclosed to outside organizations.

 For our services that require payment (such as certain events, products, and subscriptions), we collect credit card information (such as account name, number, and expiration date), which is used for billing purposes only and is not otherwise shared, except with a reputable third-party processing vendor.
 SWE uses secure socket layer (SSL) technology when making purchases or sending credit card and login information to SWE.